 Ask the doctor: The dangers of over-using antibiotics

-No. Cold, flu and chest infections are caused by viruses.
-Antibiotics treat bacterial infection which is a totally different thing.
-Bacteria are one-celled organisms that can live anywhere inside your body, while viruses live only inside of cells.
+In most circumstances, no. Cold, flu and many chest infections are caused by viruses.
+Antibiotics treat bacterial infections which are a totally different thing.
+Bacteria are organisms that can live anywhere inside your body, while viruses live only inside of cells.
 Antibacterial medication won’t do anything to viruses because they’re hiding inside cells.

 - Colds or flu